A HISTORICAL RECORD: CREATION TO PATRIARCHS

 Babel

-"Come, let us build ourselves a city, with a tower that reaches to the heavens, so that we may make a name for ourselves; otherwise we will be scattered over the face of the whole earth" (Gen 11:4)
+"Come, let us build ourselves a city, with a tower that reaches to the heavens, so that we may make a name for ourselves; otherwise we will be scattered over the face of the whole earth" (Gen 11:4, emphasis added)

 God stepped in, confused their language, and finally the different language groups scattered "from there all over the earth"